Transportation Alternatives Program

 - other local or regional governmental entity with responsibility for oversight of transportation or recreational trails

-The TAP provides funding for programs and projects defined as transportation alternatives, including:
+The TA provides funding for programs and projects defined as transportation alternatives, including:

 - Construction of turnouts, overlooks, and viewing areas.